 How to Get Started

 It is important to wash your hands before pumping and keep the parts of the pump clean.
 Sterilizing or boiling pump parts, bottles, and nipples are not required.
-To minimize your stress, start pumping or collecting milk using a milk-saver as early as possible.
+To minimize your stress, start pumping or collecting milk using a clean bottle or milk storage bag as early as possible.
 Many working and breastfeeding moms worry about having enough milk for their return to work or school.
 If you start collecting milk several weeks before you need it, you can feel confident that you will have enough stored.

 - Find a quiet place where you are not likely to be interrupted.
 You may want to look around your work area before you go out on leave to find the best place.
 It does not have to be fancy, but it should be private.
 The restroom is not an acceptable place to be asked to pump.
 Be aware that there are laws in place in some countries to protect you.